Wondering how to find temporary housing and short term rentals? Learn all the tricks and tips

 Even though you’ll only be staying in your short term rental for a few weeks or months, you do want it to feel like home.
 While you won’t have the option of repainting or making big cosmetic changes, you can add little touches to make it feel like your own.
 However, ask your landlord before hanging anything on the walls.

-Some short term rentals will come in the form of a fully furnished apartment.
+Some short term vacation rentals will come in the form of a fully furnished apartment.
 That way you don’t have to ask the question: how much does it cost to furnish an apartment?
 This means your short term living space will come with everything from furniture and cooking essentials to bedding and towels.
 As a result, you probably won’t have to buy a thing.

 On the other end of the spectrum, you’ll find unfurnished short term lease options.
 If you rent one of these properties, you’ll need to set aside money to buy furniture and other items.
 If you already have these things, you’ll still need to budget the cost of moving them to your short term rental.